stuart-lab/cellranger-workflow/README.md

 **Setup**

-In the config.yaml file ,with reference to location of scripts, change cd to absolute path, and ref_genome to relative path.
+In the config.yaml file, with reference to location of scripts, change cd to absolute path, and ref_genome to relative path.

 **Instructions**